paulsump/subdivide/README.md

 Ultimately planning to create a football from a truncated icosahedron.
-I can load and render one from an obj file already, but I want full control and understanding of where the vertices are, for various animation ideas and in order to do the final part of pushing out each face, like how a football is stiched together, so I'm going to create it from scratch...
+I can load and render one from an obj file already, but I want full control and understanding of where the vertices are, for various animation ideas and in order to do the final part of pushing out each face, like how a football is stitched together, so I'm going to create it from scratch...

 | icosahedron_in_octahedron | icosahedron_subdivided_frequency_3 |
 | ------------- | ------------- |